 Philip, Duke of Burgundy attacked Calais in 1436.
 Humphrey, who was appointed garrison commander, marched a force to Ballieul, which came to the rescue of the English defenders of the town.
 Extremely popular with the Londoners and the Commons, who referred to him as 'Good Duke Humphrey' he also had a reputation as a patron of learning and the arts and was a benefactor to the University of Oxford.
 His popularity with the people and his ability to keep the peace earned him the appointment of Chief Justice of South Wales.
 However, his unpopular marriage second marriage to his former mistress Eleanor Cobham provided ammunition for his rivals, the Beauforts who were determined to remove him from a position of power.

-Eleanor had been a lady-in-waiting to Jacqueline d'Hainault, who on his return to England in 1425, became Humphrey's mistress.
+Eleanor, reported to be 'beautiful, intelligent, and ambitious', was the daughter of Reginald Cobham, 3rd Baron Sterborough, 3rd Lord Cobham and Eleanor Culpeper and had been a lady-in-waiting to Jacqueline of Hainault.
+On Humphrey's return to England in 1425, she became his mistress.
 On the annulment of his marriage to Jacqueline, Humphrey married Eleanor.
 Humphrey had two known illegitimate children, Arthur (died 1447) and Antigone who married firstly Henry Grey, 2nd Earl of Tankerville, Lord of Powys (c.
 1419-1450) and secondly John d'Amancier.
 It is uncertain if they were Eleanor's children born before the marriage, or were the offspring of previous mistress.

 Humphrey and Eleanor based their court at La Plesaunce in Greenwich.
 Eleanor consulted astrologers in an attempt to predict the future.
 These astrologers, Thomas Southwell and Roger Bolingbroke predicted that Henry VI would suffer a life-threatening illness in July or August 1441.
 When rumours of the prediction reached the King's guardians, they also consulted astrologers who could find no such future illness in their astrological predictions, providing a source of comfort to the king who had been troubled by the rumours.
 Southwell, Bolingbroke and John Home, Eleanor's personal confessor were interrogated and Southwell and Bolingbroke were arrested on charges of treasonable necromancy.
 When Bolingbroke named Eleanor as the instigator, she fled into sanctuary at Westminster Abbey but was removed from the Abbey and arrested and tried.